Trachoma: History

-The disease is one of the earliest known eye afflictions, having been identified in Egypt as early as 15 BC.
+The disease is one of the earliest known eye afflictions, having been identified in Egypt as early as 15 BCE.

 Its presence was also recorded in ancient China and Mesopotamia.
 Trachoma became a problem as people moved into crowded settlements or towns where hygiene was poor.
 It became a particular problem in Europe in the 19th century.
 After the Egyptian Campaign (1798–1802) and the Napoleonic Wars (1798–1815), trachoma was rampant in the army barracks of Europe and spread to those living in towns as troops returned home.
 Stringent control measures were introduced, and by the early 20th century, trachoma was essentially controlled in Europe, although cases were reported until the 1950s.
 Today, most victims of trachoma live in underdeveloped and poverty-stricken countries in Africa, the Middle East, and Asia.

 In the United States, the Centers for Disease Control says, "No national or international surveillance [for trachoma] exists.
 Blindness due to trachoma has been eliminated from the United States.
 The last cases were found among Native American populations and in Appalachia, and those in the boxing, wrestling, and sawmill industries (prolonged exposure to combinations of sweat and sawdust often led to the disease).
 In the late 19th and early 20th centuries, trachoma was the main reason for an immigrant coming through Ellis Island to be deported."

 In 1913, President Woodrow Wilson signed an act designating funds for the eradication of the disease.
 Immigrants who attempted to enter the U.S. through Ellis Island, New York, had to be checked for trachoma.
 During this time, treatment for the disease was by topical application of copper sulfate.
-By the late 1930s, a number of ophthalmologists reported success in treating trachoma with sulfonamide antibiotics.
+By the late 1930s, several ophthalmologists reported success in treating trachoma with sulfonamide antibiotics.
 In 1948, Vincent Tabone (who was later to become the President of Malta) was entrusted with the supervision of a campaign in Malta to treat trachoma using sulfonamide tablets and drops.

 Due to improved sanitation and overall living conditions, trachoma virtually disappeared from the industrialized world by the 1950s, though it continues to plague the developing world to this day.
 Epidemiological studies were conducted in 1956–1963 by the Trachoma Control Pilot Project in India under the Indian Council for Medical Research.
 This potentially blinding disease remains endemic in the poorest regions of Africa, Asia, and the Middle East and in some parts of Latin America and Australia.
 Currently, 8 million people are visually impaired as a result of trachoma, and 41 million have an active infection.

 Of the 54 countries that the WHO cited as still having blinding trachoma occurring, Australia is the only developed country—Australian Aboriginal people who live in remote communities with inadequate sanitation are still blinded by this infectious eye disease.

 India's Health and Family Welfare Minister JP Nadda declared India free of infective trachoma in 2017.

 Etymology

-The term is derived from New Latin trāchōma, from Greek τράχωμα trākhōma, from τραχύς trākhus "rough".
+The term is derived from Neo-Latin trāchōma, from Greek τράχωμα trākhōma, from τραχύς trākhus "rough".